 If you’re looking to get a headshot done, you might also need to print it.
 Yes, even today some professions will require printed headshots.
 Actors often need to provide prints for certain casting calls.
-Real estate agents also do for brochures.
+Real estate agents also print headshots for brochures and business cards.
 There are various other situations where you might need to print.
 So, is matte or glossy better, or is there a third choice?

-Also, glossy photos are much more reflective.
+Also, glossy photos throw much more light glare from them.
 So, under direct light they might be harder to see, especially if viewed at an angle where the light is glaring off it and back at you.
-Matte finishes avoid this.
-But, these aren’t your only two options.
+Matte finishes avoid this reflection.
+But again, these are not your only two options.
 A happy medium is luster, or lustre.
-This is a lightly gloss paper so it pops more than matte paper while avoiding most of the fingerprint and reflection problems of glossy paper.
+This is a lightly glossed paper, so it pops more than matte paper while avoiding most of the fingerprint and reflection problems of glossy paper.

 You can read more about the different types of paper options here.